Iqoqo/platform-demos/gender-in-news/README.md

 ## Running the demo from iqoqo app
  1. Upload the script gender_in_news.py
- 2. Upload the dataset files as input files.
-You can get them from iqoqo storage [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles1.csv.zip), [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles2.csv.zip) and [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles3.csv.zip) or download from the [Kaggale site](https://www.kaggle.com/snapcrack/all-the-news)
+ 2. Upload the dataset files as 'Input Files'.
+You can get them from iqoqo storage [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles1.csv.zip), [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles2.csv.zip) and [here](https://s3-us-west-2.amazonaws.com/iqoqo.demo/articles3.csv.zip) or download from the [Kaggle site](https://www.kaggle.com/snapcrack/all-the-news)
- 3. For our case you need to upload the file english.pickle as a 'Constant File'.
+ 3. For our case you have to to upload the file english.pickle as a 'Constant File'.
 The only modules that are needed is nltk, which is a powerful suite for text processing and analysis.
 For this analysis, we are only using the NLTK function that splits text into sentences.

 ## Preparing the data for the analysis
 The data structure at the dataset from Kaggale is as follow:

-columns=["id","title", "publication", "author", "date", "year", "month", "url", "content"].
+columns=["id", "title", "publication", "author", "date", "year", "month", "url", "content"].

 The data is being opened with pandas structure.